kreier/jetson-car/README.md

 ## Setup

-The car has a 7 inch 1024x600 IPS HDMI display, connected to the Jetson Nano and is powered by a 10000 mAh battery pack with two 5V 2A outlets.
+Idea from planning in India end of 2019 included a 7 inch 1024x600 IPS HDMI display, connected to the Jetson Nano and powered by a 10000 mAh battery pack with two 5V 2A outlets.
 The wireless network had to be added and now the Jetson is equipped with a AC8265 card for WiFi5 and Bluetooth 4.2.
+Once working the display is probably not needed but via VNC better controlled from a laptop or bigger screen.
+Insight from July 2024.

 More to come 2024-07-09

 ## History